-([ba]) The site is identified as having a significant potential for erosion, based on observation or site characteristics including very steep topography; - ([eb]) The site is known to contain contaminated soils; or ([ec]) The site is directly adjacent to receiving waters such as directly connected storm drains, directly connected concrete arroyos or the Rio Grande. - [(d) The site contains a building to be demolished and the building is 20,000 square feet or larger and was built or renovated prior to January 1, 1980.] - (7) Underground utilities, street reconstruction, drainage-way improvements, and landscaping construction projects shall obtain a Stormwater Quality Permit [-for] Erosion and Sediment Control if the entire project will disturb the soil in an area of one acre or more. - (8) Paving an area larger than [2,000 20,000] square feet other than right-of-way shall require a paving permit.
-Applications for paving permits shall be accompanied by a grading plan and Erosion and Sediment Control Plan if deemed necessary by the City Engineer.
-Repaving of right-of-way is excluded.

-(9) The City Engineer shall not issue a grading permit, paving permit, [Work Order,] or [Stormwater Quality Permit-Erosion and Sediment Control Building Permit] unless the proposed [permit project] is in compliance with the policies of §§ 14-5-2-1 et seq. and the standards and criteria of the City Engineer as provided for by § 14-5-2-13.
+1 (d) The site contains a building to be demolished and the building is 10,000 square feet or larger and was built or renovated prior to 2 3 January 1, 1980.
+4 (7) Underground utilities, street reconstruction, drainage-way improvements, and landscaping construction projects shall obtain a 5 6 Stormwater Quality Permit Erosion and Sediment Control if the entire project 7 will disturb the soil in an area of one acre or more.
+8 (8)(7)] Paving an area larger than [2,000 10,000] square feet other 9 than right-of-way shall require a paving permit.
+Applications for paving 10 permits shall be accompanied by a grading plan and Erosion and Sediment 11 Control Plan if deemed necessary by the City Engineer.
+Repaying of right-of-12 way is excluded.
+13 [(9)(8)] The City Engineer shall not issue a grading permit, paving 14 permit, [Work Order,] or [Stormwater Quality Permit-Erosion and Sediment Control Building Permit] unless the proposed [permit project] is in compliance 15 16 with the policies of §§ 14-5-2-1 et seg. [and the standards and criteria of the 17 City Engineer as provided for by § 14-5-2-13.
+18 [(10)(9)]Permit Fees.
+Permit fees shall be established by the 19 Mayor.
+20 (C) The city may participate with the private sector, and other public 21 bodies and agencies operating within the jurisdiction of this policy in order to 22 accomplish the goals and implement the policies adopted in §§ 14-5-2-1 et 23 seq.
+This includes, but shall not be limited to, the development and approval 24 of master plans for flood control, drainage and stormwater control, [and 25 stormwater quality control: participation in the construction of projects and 26 exercising control through the planning, platting, zoning, and permitting processes.
+Projects involving city funding shall be prioritized, funded and 27 28 scheduled within the guidelines of the CIP and with CIP Projects.
+29 (D) It shall be the responsibility of the City Engineer to produce, approve.
+30 make and retain records of all drainage plans, drainage reports, design 31 analyses, design drawings, as-built drawings, and maintenance schedules 32 related to all drainage control, flood control, stormwater control, [stormwater